 When Funkadelic Hinted at Things to Come on ‘Let’s Take It to the Stage’

-In 1975, Funkadelic still had a few years to go before they'd unite us as one nation under a groove, but they offered a pungent whiff of things to come with their seventh LP, Let's Take It to the Stage.
+At this point, Funkadelic still had a few years to go before they'd unite us as one nation under a groove, but they offered a pungent whiff of things to come with their seventh LP, Let's Take It to the Stage.

 For Clinton, Let's Take It to the Stage was just another step in the band's evolution — a journey that, as he boasted to NME in 1978, had already taken Funkadelic and their sister act Parliament to the forefront of the musical vanguard.
 "James Brown, Jimi, Sly and ourselves took the whole other thing so far," he noted, "most of 'em ain't nowhere near catching up yet."